 Inside, the 14th century, main residential house, 16.5 x 10.5, was erected on the east side.
 It had a basement, ground floor and two upper floors, therefore it could resemble a tower-type building.
-Inside the ground floor, it was divided into three main rooms of equal size.
+Inside the ground floor and basement, it was divided into three main rooms of equal size.
 Further chambers were added at the end of the fifteenth century on the southern side in a separate range.
 On the western side, three arcades with a rib vault and a communication tower have been added.
 In the eastern part, a small avant-corps protruding outside the perimeter of the walls probably housed the chapel of St. Margaret.
-Another 10×12 meter residential or economic building was located on the south side.
+Another residential or utility building was located on the south side and the next one in the middle of the length of the western curtain.
 It is difficult to determine its form today, it could be, recorded in sources in 1449, the Great Tower (Magna Turris), described as a tower with cellar and with four floors.
+This would be indicated by the dimensions of the not preserved building (10×12 meters).
 In the second half of the fifteenth century, the castle was enlarged by an external defensive wall.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.